yaq007/Autofocus-Layer/README.md

 - The intensity of the data within the RoI must be normalized to be zero-mean, unit-variance.
 For the BRATS dataset, each image must be normalized independently other than doing the normalization with the mean and variance of the whole training dataset.
 - Make sure the ground-truth labels for training and testing represent the background with zero.
 For example, we have four different classes in the BRATS dataset, then the number of classes in this dataset will be 5, including the background (```[--num_classes 5]```) and number zero will be used to represent the background.
+- When you use the training code for your own data, please change the data path correspondingly.

 A small subset of the BRATS dataset (after all the above data pre-processing) is provided [here](http://cseweb.ucsd.edu/~yaq007/dataset.zip) to run the preset examples.